awsdocs/aws-batch-user-guide/doc_source/Batch_GetStarted.md

    1. For **VPC\_ID**, choose an Amazon VPC\.

    1. For **Subnets**, the subnets for your AWS account are listed by default\.
-If you want to create a custom set of subnets, choose **Clear subnets**, and then choose the subnets you want\.
+If you want to create a custom set of subnets, choose **Clear subnets**, and then choose the subnets that you want\.
 **Important**
 Compute resources must communicate with the Amazon ECS VPC endpoint through a VPC endpoint or multiple public IP address\.
 For more information, see [Amazon ECS interface VPC endpoints \([AWS PrivateLink](get-set-up-for-aws-batch.md#create-a-vpc)\)](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/vpc-endpoints.html)\.
 If your instance doesn't have a VPC endpoint configured or a public IP address, you can use network address translation \(NAT\)\.
 For more information about NAT, see [NAT gateways](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) and [Creating a virtual private cloud ](create-public-private-vpc.md)\.